 WILL RINGWORM GO AWAY BY ITSELF?

 There have been several studies that showed that this fungal infection should eventually resolve on its own.
 Typically, this takes 4 months, a long time in a home environment for contamination to be occurring continuously.
-We recommend treatment for this infection rather than waiting for it to go away.
+Actively treating the infection is considered a better approach that simply waiting for it to go away while environmental contamination progresses.